MELATONIN Overview Information

 MELATONIN Side Effects & Safety

-Melatonin is LIKELY SAFE for most adults when taken by mouth short-term or applied to the skin.
-It can cause some side effects including headache, short-term feelings of depression, daytime sleepiness, dizziness, stomach cramps, and irritability.
+Melatonin is POSSIBLY SAFE when used by mouth appropriately, long-term.
+Melatonin has been used safely for up to 2 years in some people.
+However, it can cause some side effects including headache, short-term feelings of depression, daytime sleepiness, dizziness, stomach cramps, and irritability.
 Do not drive or use machinery for four to five hours after taking melatonin.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Melatonin is POSSIBLY UNSAFE in pregnancy.
-Don’t use it.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Melatonin is POSSIBLY UNSAFE to use during pregnancy.
+Do not use it.
 Melatonin might also interfere with ovulation, making it more difficult to become pregnant.

 Not enough is known about the safety of using melatonin when breast-feeding.
-It’s best not to use it.
+It is best not to use it.

 High blood pressure: Melatonin can raise blood pressure in people who are taking certain medications to control blood pressure.
 Avoid using it.